LarkspurCA/androidweardocs/demand.rst

   A PendingIntent wraps the intent to grant the privileges needed for it to execute in your application.
 It contains the context of your activity, service, or broadcast receiver and the Intent object itself.

-  The following example creates a pending intent for a broadcast receiver.

   .. code-block:: java

     PendingIntent demandPendingIntent =
         PendingIntent.getActivity(this, 0, demandIntent, 0);

-3. Optionally, create a remoteInput object to hold a voice reply from the wearable device.
+3. Optionally, create a RemoteInput object to hold a voice reply from the wearable device.
 A voice request or response is a common action for a user because of the small size of the wearable UI.

   .. code-block:: java